android/privacy-sandbox-samples/PrivacySandboxKotlin/README.md

 ### Testing the client

 - Click on the "load SDK" button, a toast should show that SDK loaded successfully.
-- Click on the "Request Webview", this should remote render a webview from the sandbox to be viewed inside the activity.
+- Click on the "Show banner view" after the SDK is loaded and a banner rendered by the SDK will be displayed.
+If you click it, an Activity customized by the SDK will be launched.

 - For more information, please read the [documentation](https://developer.android.com/design-for-safety/privacy-sandbox/guides/sdk-runtime).